 But the BSI, as a formal organization, seemed to be fading in Morley's interest.
 He would continue to have lunches with his close Irregular friends, but the BSI would not meet again until 1940.
 In 1938, Edgar W. Smith, a Vice President at General Motors, began writing to Morley and Starrett (befriending Starrett).
 Smith offered to take over many of the chores of planning the dinner from Morley, and Morley let him.
 From that time on, the BSI met every year thereafter.

 Smith formalized the BSI.
 He did all the work, and the BSI escaped being Morley's whimsical plaything.
 Morley may have been the titular head, but Smith became the engine that drove it.
 After Morley's death, Smith ran it.
-He was followed by Julian Wolff, then Tom Stix, and now Mike Whelan.
+He was followed by Julian Wolff, Tom Stix, Mike Whelan, and now Michael Kean.

 In 1991, Stix made an announcement that would change the BSI forever.
 At the BSI's annual Cocktail Reception on the Saturday of the BSI Weekend, he announced that he had some investitures to make.
 The investitures included six women, and the BSI has been co-ed ever since.